fakhrirofi/twit-webhook/README.md

 - **name_of_the_webhook** will be used as flask app route.
 You can add many webhooks by adding key to the **webhook** dictionary.
 - **consumer_secret** is the consumer secret of Twitter Dev App.
-- **subcriptions** is list of Twitter Dev Account that subscribe to the webhook.
+- **subscriptions** is list of Twitter Dev Account that subscribe to the webhook.
 It can be up to 15 accounts for free AAPI Dev Environment.
 - **user_id** can be `'ACCESS_TOKEN'.split('-')[0]`.
 The user id of
 the account is actually mentioned on the **ACCESS_TOKEN**.